PostCenter/botcenter-dsl/index.md

 1. Allow the creation of bots with complex logic.
 2. Allow bots to perform actions such as interacting with external web services.
 3. Bots must be testable in an isolated environment.
-4. Be embeddable in a host Python application (especially, but not limited to, BotCenter).
+4. Be embeddable in a host Python application.
 5. Allow running Botlang programs without touching the underlying host application.
 6. Be able to resume an execution a long time after it was paused (waiting for a message to arrive).